initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 ---
 layout: post
 bannercolor: "light-green accent-3"
-title: "Reactive State management in the angular - NgRx Store, actions, selectors.RxJs store` provides reactive state management for the angular application.
-NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API."
+title: "Reactive State management in the angular - NgRx Store, actions, selectors"
-date: 2020-09-16
+date:   2020-09-15
-meta: "Reactive State management in the angular - NgRx Store, actions, selectors.RxJs store` provides reactive state management for the angular application.
-NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API"
+meta: "NgRx framework provides a reactive state management in angular applications using NgRx store, NgRx Actions, NgRx reducers and NgRx selectors"
+excerpt: "NgRx framework provides a reactive state management in angular applications using NgRx store, NgRx Actions, NgRx reducers and NgRx selectors"
 category: angular
 comments: true
 author: "sheikh irshad"
 twitter: imshykh
 facebook: irshsheikh
 github: igagrock
 image: rxjs-state.jpg
 categories:
   - angular
   - javascript
   - typescript
   - all
 ---

-# Reactive State management in the angular - NgRx Store, actions, selectors

 NgRx framework helps to build reactive angular applications.

 ## Basic Concepts

-- `RxJs store` provides reactive state management for the angular application.
-NgRx store is the redux implementation developed specifically for angular applications and provides RxJs observable API.
+ `RxJs store` provides reactive state management for the angular application.
+NgRx store is the redux implementation developed specifically for angular applications and provides RxJS observable API.

-- `state` is an immutable data structure that is a single source of truth for the whole application.
+`state` is an immutable data structure that is a single source of truth for the whole application.

-- `Actions` represent the unique events in the application which may be used to perform state transition or trigger side-effects.
+`Actions` represent the unique events in the application which may be used to perform state transition or trigger side-effects.

-- `Reducers `are pure functions that react to `Actions `to perform state transitions.
+`Reducers `are pure functions that react to `Actions `to perform state transitions.

-- `Selectors `are pure functions that select, derive, or compose a slice of the state.
+`Selectors `are pure functions that select, derive, or compose a slice of the state.

-- `Effects` allow  the isolation of side-effects.
+`Effects` allow  the isolation of side-effects.

+&nbsp;

 ## Prerequisites -